- Resources for Parents

 How will the University contact my student in case of a campus emergency?

-7. Student Records
+7. Privacy, FERPA and Student Records

 See what parents need to know about Student Records.